isomerpages/moe-northbrookssec/_admissions/2026 Sec One Posting Matters/Key Activities & Dates.md

 <td rowspan="1" colspan="1">
 <p>Student can purchase books from bookshop and uniform from AVA during recess.</p>
 <p>
-<br>Parents can come in to school between 12pm-3pm on these dates.
-Parents
+<br>Parents can come in to school<strong> between 12pm-3pm </strong>on these
-are <strong>not allowed</strong> to wait in school after making purchases.
+dates.
+Parents are <strong>not allowed</strong> to wait in school after making purchases.
 Parking is <strong>not allowed</strong> in school compound.
 Please park at the nearest public carpark.</p>
 </td>
 </tr>
 </tbody>